Tommy Chase: Move to Auckland, joining Manukau rugby league

 In a July 10 win over Marist Old Boys by 20 to 13 he stood out “for fine defence”.
 Then in round 10 Manukau won 22-5 against Newton Rangers on Carlaw Park #2 field.
-Chase played second five eighth to enable Wilson, a new recruit to from the Bay of Plenty to play first five eighth.
+Chase played second five eighth to enable Wilson, a new recruit from the Bay of Plenty to play first five eighth.
 The Chase brothers “were associated in good play, from which two tries were scored” in the first half, and the two “played fine football on attack” throughout.

 After the game the Auckland Māori team was selected to play Waikato Māori midweek but both Tommy and Rangi were said to be unavailable.
 In round 11 Manukau beat Ponsonby 18-6 with the Chase brothers and Walter Brimble “in possession and combination gave a lot of speed and colour to the Manukau attack”.
 Tommy was at centre and was “prominent, and he used good judgement with his kicks”.